emydus/testo/README.md

-# Changelog 28/11/2018
+# 28/11/2018
+Changelog
-Merged everything into master
+-Merged everything into master

 Tasklist:
 Summarise what everyone is doing and merge everything in a more coherent way, i.e splitting functions and different types of analysis into different folders